 (3).
 The energy leves Ei are independent random variables.

-From the random energy model, we can explore the statistical properties of associated free energy ( reference 30 in the main text).
+From the random energy model, we can explore the statistical properties of associated free energy ( 37).

 The system composes of MN energy levels Ei.
 The corresponding partition function Z is then given by .
 Once the partition function Z is known, the free energy is known.